cyuria/build.nvim/README.md

 and `extra_programs` sections of your own configuration to [lua/build/systems.lua](lua/build/systems.lua)

+Some currently unsupported systems which would be nice to support are
 - build2
 - Maven or Gradle or something java I don't know
 - Bazel
 - Better support for the different variations of Make (i.e. GNU make vs BSD make vs NMake etc)
+- Ninja

 Another cool feature I've been thinking about but been too lazy to implement is adding a default make command for meson/cargo etc, so that you can run `:make`